 - Had problems taking care of your home or family because of your drinking?

 There are a number of effective free or low-cost programs that many people find helpful.
-They include
+They include these.

 - Moderation Management